 A few years earlier, in December 2019, The Heritage Company in the United States suffered a ransomware attack that encrypted both its systems and its backups.
 Even after paying the ransom, some systems never came back online.
 The company laid off more than 300 employees and struggled for months before closing entirely.

-And then there is the Colonial Pipeline cyber attack of 2021, one of the most well-known modern ransomware attacks.
+And then there is the Colonial Pipeline cyber attack of 2021, one of the most well known modern ransomware attacks.
 Colonial had backups, but the restoration process was too slow to resume operations quickly.
-The company paid a ransom of over $4 million in an attempt to speed recovery, yet still faced significant downtime and fuel supply disruption.
+The company paid a ransom of over four million dollars in an attempt to speed recovery, yet still faced significant downtime and fuel supply disruption.

 These cases show an uncomfortable truth.
 Having data backups is not enough.
-If ransomware can reach your backups, your ransomware recovery plan could fail just when you need it most.
-Learning how to protect from ransomware also means ensuring that your backups can be restored fast enough to meet your business continuity needs.
+If ransomware can reach your backups, your recovery plan could fail just when you need it most.
+Learning how to protect from ransomware also means making sure your backups can be restored fast enough to meet your business continuity needs.

-Your first line of defense is prevention, including phishing awareness training.
-You can learn more in our recent article, “Can your team spot an email phishing attack?”.
-But when prevention fails, the next line of defense is a secure, isolated offsite backup that ransomware can’t touch.
+Your first line of defense is prevention, and that starts with the same habits covered in phishing awareness training, since phishing is how most ransomware gets in the door in the first place.
+But when prevention fails, the next line of defense is a secure, isolated offsite backup that ransomware cannot touch.

 What a Ransomware Attack Could Do to Your Business